 Oops, I forgot tea, I love tea!
 From tea at the Ritz in Paris and the Orient Express to a riverside cafe in Australia, tea is a very civilized tradition.
 Having tea with a friend is a very special memory to me.

 I've stayed in some of the "10 Best Hotels in the World", and cozy pensions, attended elegant dinners in fascinating castles and caves, on yachts, on beaches, crab boils in New England and crawfish boils in Louisiana.
 All were nice and make up the person who paints today.
 Travel teaches acceptance, being out of my comfort zone teaches me how to land on my feet, accept myself, and embrace the differences of others.
 I genuinely appreciate the opportunities I have had.

 I have my share of trinkets but my collection of memories the good, bad and the ugly are most treasured.
 The riches of my life include the variety of people I have met and my photographs for future paintings.
 An artist friend in Atlanta told me years ago, "Beth, travel and take everything in, later you can paint and will have something to share".
 When painting I can be anywhere my memory takes me, often these days it is to my beloved swamp.
 Lately, I have added writing, another creative outlet.
-Life is good at home with my husband, two dogs and cat.
+Life is good at home with my husband, dog and cat.